 Stack firewood at least 30 feet away from your home.

-Store flammable materials, liquids and solvents in metal containers outside the home at least 30 feet away from structures Create defensible space by thinning/removing trees and brush within 30 feet of your home.
+Store flammable materials and liquids in metal containers outside the home at least 30 feet away from structures Create defensible space by thinning/removing trees and brush within 30 feet of your home.

 Landscape your property with fire resistant plants and vegetation to prevent fire from spreading quickly.
 Burning yard waste is a fire hazard.
 Check with GA Forestry Commission for fire permit requirements and restricted burning times.

 Prepare Your Family

 Plan ahead.
 Make sure you and your family are prepared for a fire emergency.
 Develop and practice escape and evacuation plans with your family.

 Install smoke alarms on every level of your home.
 Change the batteries when the daylight savings time change happens, or at least once per year.
 Test the alarms more often.